- Center for Student Leadership Development

 - Vaccaro.
 A. and Camba-Kelsay, M. J. (2016).
 Centering women of color in academic counterspaces: A critical race analysis of teaching, learning, and classroom dynamics.
 Lanham, MD: Lexington Books.

-- Vaccaro, A. & Camba-Kelsay, M. J. (In Press).
+- Vaccaro, A. & Camba-Kelsay, M. J. (2017).
 I Am versus I Will Be a great leader: Using critical race feminism to explore gender differences among college students.
 In C. M. Cunningham & H. M. Crandall (Eds.), Gender, Communication, and the Leadership Gap (Volume 6 in the Women and Leadership Book Series).
 Charlotte, NC: Information Age Publishing.